Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy estimates away from zeros

 \subsection{Holonomy estimates of long flat cylinders}

 Let $E$ be a singular Euclidean surface.
 A {\it flat cylinder} in $E$ is a cylinder foliated by closed geodesics.
-A cylinder $A$ in $E$ is {\it expanding} if there is a geodesic loop $\ell$ on $E$ such that $A$ is foliated by one-parameter family of circles equidistant from $\ell$ whose length strictly increases as the distance to $\ell$ increases.
+A cylinder $A$ in $E$ is {\it expanding} if there is a geodesic loop $\ell$ or a puncture $p$ on $E$, such that $A$ is foliated by a one-parameter family of circles equidistant from $\ell$ or $p$, respectively, whose length strictly increases as the distance to $\ell$ or $p$ increases.